Glimpse of Hoskote lake

 Umm... no, that does not count either because there is no vegetation in or around it.

 You see, here is a way you can define a wetland.
 If the soil is covered with water either permanently or seasonally along with a vegetation and animal life in or around it.
-And while technically those are the key factors that determine the wetland, if you observe closely towards its vegetation you can determine the type of wetland.
+Technically those are the key factors that determine what you are seeing in front of you is a wetland or not.
+And if you observe closely towards its vegetation you can even determine the type of wetland.
 One more thing, along with vegetation the source of water also varies with each type of wetland.
-So clearly, as you may have guessed that Antarctica is the only continent that does not have any wetland.
+So clearly, from the above factors as you may have guessed that Antarctica is the only continent that does not have any wetland.

-I am not 100% sure on this although many definitions overlap and incline towards telling you that a lake is a wetland.
+I am not 100% sure on this although many definitions overlap and incline towards telling me that a lake is a wetland.
 Personally, however, I do not think so.
 Because lakes do not have hydric soils beneath them or have vegetation through them.
 But, the areas surrounding lakes definitely qualify as wetlands because either marsh or swamps are usually seen on their shores.
+They have hydric soils and vegetation through them.

 Hydric, the name that originates from Hydro, indicates an environment which has abundant of water.
-When the water is ample, there is a lack of oxygen within the soil and this is called as a hydric soil.
-As a result of this phenomenon, soil supports plants that are adapted to the type of wetland (marsh, swamps etc), fosters many animals and most importantly microbial life.
+When the water is ample within the soil, there is a lack of oxygen.
+This is called as a hydric soil.
+As a result, soil supports numerous plants and most importantly microbial life (which we will see later) are adapted to this type of phenomenon.

 An Openbill Stork (Anastomus oscitans) against the backdrop of a marsh followed by a small forest patch.
 The marsh is home to many wetland birds, a little cormorant sitting below right of the stork.